the crude tale of a british nurse

 Or, for example, when we test for coronavirus, many people tell you that they don’t like it, that it is horrible.

-And I answer them: we have to do it four times a week so that you can be calm and I can come to work to help you.
+And I answer them: we have to do it four times a week so that you are calm and I can come to work to help you.

 Some thank you.
 But those thanks do not have to be given by clapping or saying them.